NAME OF COURSE:

 Don’t leave for the day until the bell rings.

-If you have questions or concerns, the best idea is to schedule a time to meet after school.
+If you have questions or concerns, the best idea is to schedule a time to meet after school for help.
 Also, feel free to send an email to the above address.